 The graduate program in the Department of Communicative Disorders for Speech-Language Pathology offers admission to applicants who appear to have the highest potential for graduate study and who are the most likely to contribute to their academic and professional field through research and/or professional practice.

-Applicants must hold a bachelor's degree from a regionally accredited institution or a recognized institution in another country before applying to the program.
+Applicants must hold a bachelor's degree from a regionally accredited institution or a recognized institution in another country before starting the graduate program.
 An undergraduate degree in Communicative Disorders is not required.
 Qualified students from all backgrounds are encouraged to submit an application.

 The length of the program may vary depending on the undergraduate background of the applicant.
 For instance, if you have a bachelor's degree in another field, it will take five semesters to complete the program.
 Students should expect to complete the full-time program within 4-5 semesters, which includes at least one summer term plus two May terms.
 Note that we do not offer a part-time, evening or online program.
 Most students who have a communication disorders background will complete the program in two years.
 The following courses, or their content equivalents, are required as part of the graduate program.
 If you have taken course equivalents that count toward the degree, please be prepared to provide documentation such as syllabi, assignments, etc. You must have taken all five prerequisites elsewhere or take all five courses within the graduate program.
 We cannot accept any less that the total five to count toward your Master's degree.

 - Introduction to Audiology